"Minute Man National Historical Park" by NPS / Victoria Stauffenberg , public domain

 North Bridge Visitor Center

-The North Bridge visitor center is closed for winter.
-It will re-open in May 2024.
-It is located about 500 yards from the North Bridge battle site.
+The North Bridge visitor center will be open earlier this season on the following dates: \ HOURS OF OPERATION: 10 am - 5 pm April 5 & 6 April 12 & 13 April 15 - 21 April 23 April 25 through April 27: 10:00 am - 5:00 pm May 2 -through June 30: 10:00 am - 5:00 pm It is located about 500 yards from the North Bridge battle site.
 Here you can see exhibits about the battle, watch a short film, get park information and shop in the park store.

 Car From I-95/Rt 128 take exit 46B, Rt 2A West.
 Continue on Rt 2A. for approx. 3 miles.
 Bear right onto Lexington Road.
 Continue for approx. 3 miles to Concord Center.
 Take a right onto Monument St. Parking for North Bridge is 0.5 miles on the right.
 North Bridge Visitor Center: In Concord Center, take a right onto Monument St. Continue for approx. 1/2 a mile.
-Cross the River and take a left on Liberty St. The North Bridge Visitor Center is at the top of the hill on your left.
+Cross the river and take a left on Liberty St. The visitor center is at the top of the hill on your left.
+GPS Coordinates: 42.471226, -71.353360

 Captain William Smith House